Veterinary Dentist Wolverhampton

 - Swelling in the areas surrounding the mouth

-Did you know that pets often need their teeth cleaned to remove plaque and calculus or oral surgery to extract damaged teeth just like humans do?
-Much of the plaque in the mouth isn’t even visible above the gumline.
+Did you know that pets, like humans, frequently require tooth cleaning to remove plaque and calculus or oral surgery to extract damaged teeth?
+Much of the plaque in the mouth is hidden beneath the gum line.

 WHAT ARE THE MAIN CAUSES OF DENTAL PROBLEMS IN PET DOGS AND CATS

-Although cavities are less common in pets than in people, they can have many of the same dental problems that people can develop:
+Although cavities are less common in pets than in humans, they can develop many of the same dental problems: